 He was appointed a Knight Companion of the New Zealand Order of Merit in the Queen's Birthday and Diamond Jubilee Honours 2012 for services to business and the community.

 He is a Trustee of the Deane Endowment Trust.
-This trust provides financial assistance to a wide range of arts and culture organizations, including in the fields of classical music, opera, ballet and the visual arts; to art galleries and museums, particularly in the Wellington region and principally for the sponsorship of exhibitions and publications; to outstanding young people to study abroad and further their careers, particularly in the fields of classical music, opera, ballet and some other areas; to people with rare disorders and intellectual and other disabilities and the organizations which support them; to publications in the fields of the arts, and Maori and New Zealand history; to scientific research particularly in the area of rare disorders, and to outstanding young postgraduate students to study and assist with research in working with some of New Zealand’s leading scientists; to a number of environmental areas especially those associated with the preservation of wetlands and conservation of the native plant environment; and to a number of specific community projects.
+This trust provides financial assistance to a wide range of arts and culture organizations, including in the fields of classical music, opera, ballet, theatre and the visual arts; to art galleries and museums, particularly in the Wellington region and principally for the sponsorship of exhibitions and publications; to outstanding young people to study abroad and further their careers, particularly in the fields of classical music, opera, ballet and some other areas; to people with rare disorders and intellectual and other disabilities and the organizations which support them; to publications in the fields of the arts, and Maori and New Zealand history; to scientific research particularly in the area of rare disorders, and to outstanding young students, usually at the postgraduate level, to study and assist with research in working with some of New Zealand’s leading scientists, particularly by way of Summer Scholarships; to a number of environmental areas especially those associated with the preservation of wetlands and conservation of the native plant and native bird environment; and to a number of specific community projects.

-Sir Roderick is currently Chairman of the IHC Foundation and, with his wife Gillian, is Joint Patron of NZ's largest voluntary welfare charitable organization, IHC NZ Inc. which cares for people with an intellectual disability.
+Sir Roderick is with his wife Gillian Joint Patron of NZ's largest voluntary welfare charitable organization, IHC NZ Inc. which cares for people with an intellectual disability.

-He was previously Chairman of Fletcher Building Ltd, and its predecessor Fletcher Challenge Ltd, Telecom Corporation of NZ Limited, ANZ New Zealand Ltd (previously ANZ National Bank Ltd), the New Zealand Seed Fund, TransPower NZ Ltd, PowerDesignBuild Ltd, and Pacific Road Group in Sydney; a Director of the Australia and New Zealand Banking Group Ltd in Melbourne, Woolworths Limited in Sydney, TransAlta Corporation in Canada, and a member of the NZ Board of AMP.
+He was previously Chairman of Fletcher Building Ltd, and its predecessor Fletcher Challenge Ltd, Telecom Corporation of NZ Limited, ANZ New Zealand Ltd (previously ANZ National Bank Ltd), the New Zealand Seed Fund (which he played a leading role in founding), TransPower NZ Ltd, PowerDesignBuild Ltd, and Pacific Road Group in Sydney; a Director of the Australia and New Zealand Banking Group Ltd in Melbourne, Woolworths Limited in Sydney, TransAlta Corporation in Canada, and a member of the NZ Board of AMP.

-He was President and earlier Vice President of IHC NZ Inc., Chairman of Te Papa Tongarewa (the Museum of New Zealand) and the City Gallery Wellington Foundation, which he founded.
+He was President and earlier Vice President of IHC NZ Inc., and Chairman of the IHC Foundation, Te Papa Tongarewa (the Museum of New Zealand), the City Gallery Wellington Foundation, which he founded, and Pataka Foundation, which he also founded.
 He was on the Board of Governors of the Anaesthesia and Pain Medicine Foundation in Melbourne and was a Member of its Foundation Committee.